about Yachtsnet online yacht brokerage

 Long keel with iron ballast

 The 'Breeon' class was a racing yacht design from early 1960s, and examples of the class proved very successful racers.
 The example illustrated here started life as an ocean racer, and was mentioned in an early edition of Adlard Coles' "Heavy Weather Sailing", having survived unscathed a 1964 storm in which another yacht and one life was lost.
-She has since cruised extensively, and remains in very good condition, a tribute to her original build quality, and years of maintenance by long-term owners
+She has since cruised extensively.

 The example shown was a wooden hull on steel frames, although quite a few were also built entirely in steel.